MrXL

 and reduce

-(16 and 4 respectively) are "parallelism factors" that guide the generation of hardware.
+respectively) are "parallelism factors" that guide the generation of hardware.

 Install

-Install the calyx-py library.
+First, install the calyx-py library.

 The MrXL implementation is in Python and uses Flit.

-First, install flit (pip install flit
+Install Flit (pip install flit

 or similar), and then type the

-following after changing your directory to frontend/mrxl
+following after changing your directory to frontends/mrxl

 :